-The law provides protection for employees/volunteers who raise legitimate concerns about specified matters.
+- 12. The law provides protection for employees/volunteers who raise legitimate concerns about specified matters.
 These are called 'qualifying disclosures'.
-A qualifying disclosure is one made in the public interest by an employee/volunteer who has a reasonable belief that:

-- a criminal offence;

-- a miscarriage of justice;

-- an act creating risk to health and safety;

-- an act causing damage to the environment;

-- a breach of any other legal obligation; or

-- concealment of any of the above;

-is being, has been, or is likely to be, committed.

-It is not necessary for the employee/volunteer to have proof that such an act is being, has been, or is likely to be, committed - a reasonable belief is sufficient.
-The employee/volunteer has no responsibility for investigating the matter - it is the organisation's responsibility to ensure that an appropriate investigation takes place.

-An employee/volunteer who makes such a protected disclosure has the right not to be dismissed, subjected to any other detriment, or victimised, because they have made a disclosure.
+A qualifying disclosure is one made in the public interest by an employee/volunteer who has a reasonable belief that: - a criminal offence; - a miscarriage of justice; - an act creating risk to health and safety; - an act causing damage to the environment; - a breach of any other legal obligation; or - concealment of any of the above; - is being, has been, or is likely to be, committed. - 13.
+It is not necessary for the employee/volunteer to have proof that such an act is being, has been, or is likely to be, committed a reasonable belief is sufficient.
+The employee/volunteer has no responsibility for investigating the matter it is the organisation's responsibility to ensure that an appropriate investigation takes place. - 14.
+An employee/volunteer who makes such a protected disclosure has the right not to be dismissed, subjected to any other detriment, or victimised, because they have made a disclosure. - 15.
 The organisation encourages employees/volunteers to raise their concerns under this procedure in the first instance.
-If the individual is not sure whether or not to raise a concern, they should discuss the issue with their line manager or the HR team.
+If the individual is not sure whether or not to raise a concern, they should discuss the issue with their line manager or the People team. - 16.
+Personal grievances (for example bullying, harassment, discrimination) are not covered by this policy and procedure, unless the particular case is in the public interest (affects others), and should instead be dealt with using the diocesan grievance procedure.